Dieing or Dying: Difference, Meaning And Usage

 Note: The only time you might see “dieing” is in very rare technical terms (like metal casting, where “die” is a tool used for cutting or shaping).
 But in regular writing, it’s always “dying.”

-The Origin of Dieing vs Dying
+The Origin of Dieing and Dying

 Why do people type “dieing”?
 It’s because of how verbs form the ‑ing form in English.